Fish oil is well known for its wealth of health-promoting properties.

 If you experience diarrhea after taking omega-3 fatty acids, make sure you’re taking your supplements with meals and consider decreasing your dosage to see if symptoms persist.

-Summary Diarrhea is a common side effect of omega-3 fatty acid supplements such as fish oil and flaxseed oil.
+Summary Diarrhea is a side effect of omega-3 fatty acid supplements such as fish oil and flaxseed oil.

 Although fish oil is known for its powerful effects on heart health, many people report feeling heartburn after starting to take fish oil supplements.